 Core tip: The present topic outlines the main data regarding antibiotic resistances, paying particular attention to the discrepant results obtained in different geographic areas worldwide, and even in the same districts.
 Discordances between in vitro and in vivo studies are detailed and the possible factors explaining this phenomenon are analyzed.
 Finally, the challenge for the future of devising a successful solution to overcome antibiotic resistances is highlighted, and geography is suggested as a relevant matter.

 Helicobacter pylori (H. pylori) eradication has undoubted benefits.
 The bacterium’s diffusion worldwide, even if it is decreasing, especially in developed countries, still dictates the treatment of all infected subjects, and the possible legal implications that denial of treatment could have must also be considered.
-In Table , epidemiological studies of the last five years from five continents of the world (Europe, America, Asia, Africa, and Oceania) are reported[1-14].
+In Table 1, epidemiological studies of the last five years from five continents of the world (Europe, America, Asia, Africa, and Oceania) are reported[1-14].
 Different infection rates depend on the type of study population (pediatric, adult, or geriatric patients), since increasing age, as well as poor hygienic environmental factors, are well known to have a strong influence.
 Arresting the bacterium’s diffusion still has not been achieved.

 Treatment of the infection nowadays is both a simple and, at the same time, complex problem.
 Alongside the conventional first-line regimen (triple therapy), others have been proposed (sequential, concomitant, quadruple, and miscellaneous) to face the growing problem of antibiotic resistance.
 For no other infection have so large a number of therapeutic proposals been reported by different working groups.
 The results, however, often appear conflicting and the same regimen may be extremely effective in one geographic area and deliver disappointing results in another.
 Finally, although many experts believe that there is no such thing as untreatable H. pylori, only ill-treated H. pylori, no clinical trial has yielded a successful 100% eradication.
 We must therefore conclude that “the infallible therapy” does not exist at present.
 Therefore, the aim of this review is to analyze the different results of therapeutic schemes in different geographic regions, as well as their relationship with the diffusion of antibiotic resistances in the same areas.